 Vendor questions about the questionnaire should be directed to Procurement Services.

 The review process is qualitative rather than quantitative.
-When reviewing the questionnaire and/or IT security and compliance documentation, consider the following:
+When reviewing the questionnaire and/or IT security and compliance documentation, the following are considered:

 - Does the service provider provide any additional documentation that describes their IT security and compliance program (see below)?